MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/serports/using-serial-sys-and-serenum-sys.md

 - Ports [device setup class](../install/overview-of-device-setup-classes.md)

     The Ports class includes *serial ports* and *COM ports*.
 A serial port is a serial communication hardware interface on a 16550 UART or compatible device.
 An RS-232 port on a computer is typically a DB-9 or DB-25 connector that is electrically connected to the serial port on a UART.
 A COM port is a serial port that complies with additional Windows-specific requirements.
-For more information, see [Configuration of COM Ports](configuration-of-com-ports.md).
+For more information, see [Configuration of COM Ports for driver developers](configuration-of-com-ports.md).

 - COM port [device interface class](../install/overview-of-device-interface-classes.md)